 The solution that Comverse provides will have a centrally managed product catalog where offer information is defined and maintained.
 Information from the central product catalog will be synchronized / propagated to all Comverse ONE RT for rating and charging purposes.
 This solution does not include being able to synchronize the Comverse centralized product catalog information with non Comverse ONE RT.
 Subscribers requiring new plans in the Comverse system can be migrated.

 There is migration of subscribers from existing postpaid system.
-There is no migration on transaction history, product configuration, and voucher.
+There is no migration on transaction history, .
 Comverse will provide only migration support.
 Comverse will provide the recommendation on expect input migration format.
 Then ELCOM/VNP will need to prepare the data into Comverse expect format eg: ccbatch.
 Then Comverse will provide support on execute of this migrated data.
 Comverse does not handle data cleansing, or data crunching.
 The mobile postpaid configuration must be configured via the product catalog.

-There is no integration will be done between Comverse ONE and legacy billing systems.

 The integration between Comverse ONE RT and VNP BSS are done through U-API and batch.
 The ELCOM/VNP will handle these integrations around Comverse ONE RT

 Comverse recommends the